College of Nursing & Midwifery

 Master of Nursing (Nurse Practitioner)

 There is a high demand for Nurse Practitioners across Australia.
-Our re-developed Master of Nursing (Nurse Practitioner) will be available in 2020.
+Our re-developed Master of Nursing (Nurse Practitioner) has been offered since 2020.
 The course is weighted towards primary healthcare, whilst providing a generic preparedness to ensure that graduates have capability in many different clinical areas.

-The Master of Nursing (Nurse Practitioner) will be open to experienced RNs who have at least four years’ full-time experience with a minimum of two years’ advanced practice.
-The course will be taught and delivered online, with only two intensive weeks (one in each year) offering a high degree of flexibility for each individual student.
+The Master of Nursing (Nurse Practitioner) will be open to experienced RNs with at least four years of full-time experience with a minimum of two years of advanced practice.
+The course will be taught and delivered online, with only two intensive weeks (one each year), offering a high degree of flexibility for each individual student.

 Postgraduate programs